 If you put no postcode into a sat nav, it’s not going to know where to direct you, so work on creating where you’d like to be six months, two years from now, then know why you want it, and focus on that outcome, you will find a way, you will find the resources so long as you stick to it, it’s ok to take a detour now and again, just keep that new dream in mind, whatever that is for you.

 You are not a victim.
 You just didn’t have the knowledge to understand the situation and what was happening to you until you made it out the other side as a survivor.
 While you stay in a victim mindset, all the things the narcissist throws your way will only keep you down; once you take back control of your mindset, understanding what they are now trying to do, you’ll have a better coping mechanism within yourself to deal with it all the right way and move forward with your life for you.

 Creating yourself a different thought process, perspective helps you move forward to a happier life, as your old thought process and perspectives are what put you where you were.

 Now it’s time to listen to people’s actions and not just their words, not make endless excuses for those who hurt others.
 Help and be kind to those who are kind and are willing to help others.

 Only you can take back your power and your control, of your own mindset and the direction you want to take your own life is now.

-You can achieve and accomplish anything you put your mind to, once your strong enough to take action to make it happen, you can make you strong enough, if another human can do something it’s possible and you can and you will do it too.
+You can achieve and accomplish anything you put your mind to; once you’re strong enough to take action to make it happen, you can make yourself strong enough; if another human can do something, it’s possible, and you can, and you will do it too.